Co-Existing & Human Solidarity - With the Wonderful Sam Poots

 Oysters purify the water they're growing in and both native and farmed oysters sequester nitrogen and CO2 from the atmosphere.
 Kina have a rather large impact on the ecosystem when over populated, mainly due to the fact humans are removing their predators.

-What's planned for 2021?
+What's planned for Art of Poots in 2021?
 What can we look out for?

-To purchase one of our limited edition screen prints on hemp fibre by Art of Poots click here.
+To purchase one of our limited edition screen prints on hemp paper by Art of Poots click here.